Neuro-Dynamics/LCZero-Stuff/EvaluationTests/README.md

 - Various networks (weight files)
 - Nodes: 10k

-These kind of tests are possibly better than Elo tests, and can be performed at a higher depth much faster.
+This kind of testing is possibly better than Elo tests, and can be performed at a higher depth much faster.

 ## Evaluation test (possibly Value Head): SF9 eval vs LC0 eval